First look at AncestryDNA

 What's your DNA dilemma?
 Think about the research goal that you're hoping DNA could help you solve.
 This will help you identify people who could take a DNA test that could provide useful evidence.

-Here are two useful resources from Danielle Lautrec that will assist you:-
+Here's a useful resources from Danielle Lautrec that will assist you:-

 As in all family history, we need to think of the ethical and privacy considerations when-